Sankalp2009/Shopsy_Ecomm/README.md

 ## Overview

-ShopNexus is a full-featured e-commerce REST API built with Node.js, Express, and MongoDB.
+Shopsy is a full-featured e-commerce REST API built with Node.js, Express, and MongoDB.
 It provides comprehensive functionality for user authentication, product management, and role-based access control.

 **Technology Stack:**
 - **Runtime:** Node.js